Labour Party Conference: The Classroom of Tomorrow – Readying 11-16 curriculum and assessment for 2025 – 2035 and beyond

 At this year’s Labour Party Conference, the Education Policy Institute has partnered with Cambridge University Press & Assessment to hold a public panel event: The Classroom of Tomorrow – Readying 11-16 curriculum and assessment for 2025 – 2035 and beyond.

-This panel will bring together politicians, school leaders and sector experts to consider the recommendations and their potential to improve the lives of both teachers and pupils. should they be implemented.
+This panel brings together politicians, school leaders and sector experts to provide their own insights, following Striking the Balance.
 In light of the significant challenges currently facing the education system including a teacher recruitment and retention crisis, rising numbers of pupils with SEND and increasingly stretched budgets, panellists will also discuss where to start with implementing reform and at what pace might be most useful to reduce burdens on schools and ensure any changes can be effectively embedded.

-We are delighted to be joined by Jill Duffy, OCR and Matthew Shanks, Education South West, with further speakers to be confirmed.
+We are delighted to be joined by Jill Duffy, OCR; Catherine McKinnell MP, Minister of State for School Standards; Matthew Shanks, Education South West and Charles Clarke, Former Secretary of State for Education.
 Natalie Perera, EPI’s Chief Executive, will chair this panel.

 ** Note: This event will take place in the conference secure zone.
 To access the secure zone you will need to obtain a pass directly from the Labour Party.**